 About Hyperbola

-Hyperbola is a Free Software and Free Culture project aiming to provide a fully free as in freedom GNU/Linux operating system called Hyperbola GNU/Linux-libre.
-It is a fully free long-term support distribution based on Arch snapshots and Debian development.
+Hyperbola is a Free Software and Free Culture project aiming to provide a fully free as in freedom operating system called Hyperbola GNU/Linux-libre and finally a full new BSD descendant named HyperbolaBSD.
+It is a fully free, libre and independent long-term support system using the package-management from Arch GNU/Linux and patchsets from Debian development.
 Packages are optimized for i686 and x86_64 CPUs.
-The primary goal is to give the user complete control over their system with 100% free software, free culture, and security plus privacy.
+The primary goal is to give the user complete control over their system with 100% free and libre software, culture, and security plus privacy.
+We call this technical emancipation as the users are always in charge and command!

 Development is focused on a balance of simplicity, elegance, code-correctness and bleeding edge Free Software.